 In the interests of sustainability, most of our communications with parents/carers is electronic.
 It is essential that you provide us with an email address that is accessed regularly, as notices and newsletters are sent by email.

 General Contact Details for Wye School

 T 01233 811110

 E office@wyeschool.org.uk

-We will attempt to respond to any communication within 48 hours.
+We will attempt to respond to any communication within 48 hours, or two working days.